rsspdc/checklists/checklists/rsspdc-specific-record.md

 	[CODECHECK](https://codecheck.org.uk/) will independently verify that they can run your code, but its correctness is not in their scope.
 	</li>
 <ul>

 </details>

-## 📦Distribution
+## 📦 Distribution

 *How can people install or access the software emerging from your project?*

 - [ ] Project is distributed in a suitable fashion
-	- [ ]  	🥉Bronze *(Easy)*: Code and data (barring privacy related access restrictions) are in public repositories.
+	- [ ] 🥉Bronze *(easy)*: Code and data (barring privacy related access restrictions) are in public repositories.
-	- [ ]  	🥈Silver *(Intermediate)*: Detailed instructions on how to fetch, install and configure the tools and data needed re-run your analysis, and how to re-run the analysis in the described environment.
+	- [ ] 🥈Silver *(intermediate)*: Detailed instructions on how to fetch, install and configure the tools and data needed re-run your analysis, and how to re-run the analysis in the described environment.
-	- [ ]  	🥇Gold *(Intermediate)*: Project is in a reproducible interactive environment such as those offered by [binder](https://binderhub.readthedocs.io/en/latest/index.html) or [renku](https://renkulab.io/).
+	- [ ] 🥇Gold *(intermediate)*: Project is in a reproducible interactive environment such as those offered by [binder](https://binderhub.readthedocs.io/en/latest/index.html) or [renku](https://renkulab.io/).
-	- [ ]  	🏆Platinum *(Hard)*: Gold plus - Your project is built and served as a website using continuous integration and deployment tools such that your analysis is run on your data in a reproducible compute environment and computational results like graphs and statistics are programatically inserted into your output.
+	- [ ] 🏆Platinum *(hard)*: Gold plus - Your project is built and served as a website using continuous integration and deployment tools such that your analysis is run on your data in a reproducible compute environment and computational results like graphs and statistics are programatically inserted into your output.
 (It is best to have some form of caching when doing this).

 <details>
 <ul>
 	<li>